huooong/Genome-Assembly-and-QC/README.md

-# Soil Bacteria Genome Analysis – 7th Semester Project
+# Soil Bacteria Genome Analysis

 This repository contains the data processing workflow used in a 7th semester biotechnology project focused on characterizing soil-derived bacterial isolates and exploring their potential for antibiotic production.
 The analyses include read quality assessment, filtering, genome assembly, polishing, and assembly evaluation.